jrzaurin/pytorch-widedeep/mkdocs/sources/pytorch-widedeep/self_supervised_pretraining.md

 # Self Supervised Pre-training for tabular data

-In this library we have implemented two methods or routines that allow the user to self-suerpvised pre-training for all tabular models in the library with the exception of the `TabPerceiver` (this is a particular model and self-supervised pre-training requires some adjustments that will be implemented in future versions).
+In this library we have implemented two methods or routines that allow the user to use self-suerpvised pre-training for all tabular models in the library with the exception of the `TabPerceiver` (this is a particular model and self-supervised pre-training requires some adjustments that will be implemented in future versions).
 Please see the examples folder in the repo